git-for-windows/git-for-windows.github.io/FAQ.md

 ## What is the relationship between *Git for Windows* and *msysGit*?

 *Git for Windows* used to be developed using the development environment called "msysGit", but roughly coinciding with Git 2.1, msysGit was superseded by a new development environment: the [Git for Windows SDK](https://github.com/git-for-windows/build-extra/releases).
+See [here](https://github.com/git-for-windows/git/wiki/Updating-your-SDK) to get a copy.

 ## How do I update *Git for Windows* upon new releases?